NFL ON OTT CONNECTED TV

 Advertising during an NFL game has always been considered a premium, maybe even an unafordable option for many marketers.
 With the movement of NFL games to OTT (over-the-top)/CTV (Connected TV) mediums, seeing your ad in an NFL game can become a reality.

 This isn’t the same as buying a Super Bowl ad…it’s a smaller slice of the pie, but the quality of the impressions is dramatically higher thanks to the ability to hyper-target your audience.
 We offer packages starting at $1,000 per month.
-For $1,000 over 35,000 targeted advertisers will watch your entire ad.
+For $1,000 over 35,000 targeted people will watch your entire ad.
 We also have the ability to tell you how many of these people: visited your website, filled out a form, called you, and we even have the ability to tell you how many people visited your store or location if these are conversion metrics that you want to track.